 Students in grades K-12 are eligible for the "Credit Acceleration Program (CAP).
-This program allows for students to take an "End-of-Course" (EOC) exam, an Advanced Placement (AP) Examination, or a College Level Examination Program (CLEP) without having to actually be enrolled in the course(s).
+This program allows for students to take an "End-of-Course" (EOC) exam without having to actually be enrolled in the course(s).
 If the student were to pass the exam, they would earn the credit for the course.
 Students are eligible to take the EOC each time that it is offered by the state.
 The requirement and eligibility process to participate in the CAP program are: